jiangsanity/cs4641-music-sentiment-analysis/index.md

 ]
 ```

-For a full descrption of what each feature represents, visit the Spotify documentation [here](https://developer.spotify.com/documentation/web-api/reference/tracks/get-audio-features/).
+For a full description of what each feature represents, visit the Spotify documentation [here](https://developer.spotify.com/documentation/web-api/reference/tracks/get-audio-features/).

 We believe that *key* and *mode* will be crucial as the major/minor key heavily impacts the mood of a song.

+A few concerns arose when selecting our features.

+Some features had different ranges.
+For example, features like energy and valence ranged from 0-1, while tempo and loudness ranged from 0 to 240 and -60 to 0, respectively.
+We made sure to scale the features to a common range to account for this.

-Some concerns arise when selecting our features however.
-For example, mode is a binar value, key is a value from 0-14, and items such as valence are 0-1 continuously.
-We also worry that some of the meausre, such as energy, are generated from other features such as loudness and tempo.
-However, this shold be handled by performing PCA.
+Some features were discrete.
+For example, mode is a binary value (0 or 1 for minor or major), key is a value from 0-11 (representing each pitch class), and items such as valence are continuous values from 0-1.
+We decided to try our clustering with these mixed types anyway to see if they would help produce clean clusters.

+We also worried that some of the features, such as energy, somewhat overlapped with other features such as loudness and tempo.
+We decided to include them anyway, as we figured it may help add additional information when transforming the feature space with PCA.

-### Valence vs Energy
+### Plotting Valence vs Energy
 The first attempt in finding a relationship between a record's musical elements and its emotional properties was
 experimentation with the valence and energy features.
-Valence describes the musical positiveness conveyed by a track.
+Valence describes the musical positivity conveyed by a track.
-Tracks with high valence sound more positive, while tracks with low valence sound more negative.Energy represents a
+Tracks with high valence sound more positive, while tracks with low valence sound more negative.
+Energy represents a
 perceptual measure of intensity and activity.
 Energetic tracks feel fast, loud, and noisy.
 We sought a relationship between
 these features to find a "definition" of what positive and negative songs are.
-We expected for arousal and valence to be
+We expected for energy and valence to be
-positively correlated.
-When plotted against each other, there did not noticeable clusters were not present.
-However, there
-seems to be density present along the positive diagonal, i.e. most songs seem to match their valence and energy levels.
+positively correlated, and when plotted against each other, we did see what seemed to be a positive correlation (songs with high valence also had high energy).
+We returned to this later to do clustering on.

 ### Performing PCA
-Before performing PCA, the variances plotted across the dataset is represented by the following chart.
+With 8 features, our data would have been hard to visualize and analyze, so we decided to try using PCA on our dataset to reduce the number of dimensions while hopefully capturing the important variation within our data.
+We used 70k datapoints for this.
+This is a bar graph of the % of variance explained by each principal component, *without scaling the data first*:

 ![pre-pca-variance](./figures/pre_pca_all_variances.png)

-After PCA was performing on 2 primary components, the variances are as such.
+We can see an imbalance in variance explained.
+This is probably due to the fact that tempo, one of the 8 features, ranged from 0-240, while most of the other features ranged from 0-1.
+The tempo feature's large variance contributes a lot to that first principal component and skews the graph quite a bit.

+After we scaled the data, here is what the % of explained variances looked like:

 ![post-pca-variance](./figures/post_pca_all_variances.png)

+With all of the features on a common scale, the graph looks a bit more balanced.
+We took the top two principal components when graphing most of the graphs below.

 ## Unsupervised Algorithm Results
 We approached our data from multiple clustering techniques such as K-means, DBScan, and GMM.